- Expansionary monetary policy aims to increase aggregate demand and economic growth in the economy.

 - In a credit crunch, banks may not have funds to lend, therefore although the Central Bank cuts base rates, it is still difficult to get a loan from a bank.

 - Commercial banks may not pass the base rate cut on.

 - Time Lags.
 It can take up to 18 months for interest rate cuts to increase spending.
 For example, people may have a two-year fixed rate mortgage.
-Therefore, they only see impact of rate cut when they remortgage.
+Therefore, they only see the impact of the rate cut when they remortgage.

 Did Expansionary Monetary Policy of 2008 Work?

 The recession of 2008-2009 was very deep.
-The UK was hard hit by credit crunch and knock to financial sector.
+The UK was hard hit by the credit crunch and knock to the financial sector.
 Despite interest rate cut and £200bn of quantitative easing, the economy was quite slow to recover.
 In 2011, this weak recovery petered out.

 However, without the expansionary monetary policy, the recession could have been even deeper.
-Also, the double dip recession of 2011-2012 was partly caused by a tightening of fiscal policy (higher tax, lower spending)
+Also, the double-dip recession of 2011-2012 was partly caused by a tightening of fiscal policy (higher tax, lower spending)